 Like many other states, Nevada has its own version of California’s “Three Strikes” law which imposes harsher sentences for repeat criminal offenders.
 Individuals in the state who are convicted of multiple felonies are labeled as “habitual offenders” and face lengthy prison sentences in addition to the penalties for the underlying felony offense.
 In some cases, a third felony conviction can expose a defendant to life imprisonment without parole, even if the third offense was nonviolent in nature.
+If you are classified as a "habitual offender," contact our Las Vegas criminal defense attorney at once.

 Habitual offenders in Nevada are classified into three different categories: